Sigmmma/c20/EDITORS.md

 Beyond the [basic markdown features][mdbasic], c20 adds a few special extensions:

+* Inline HTML is supported for anything not covered through markdown or c20's features.
+Be careful not to accidentally write text which would be interpreted as HTML tags (e.g. when writing command line or HSC usage docs).
 * [Tables][tables], although for larger tables you will want to switch to raw inline HTML or our YAML table extension.
 * YAML tables allow you to display YAML data sets as a table.
 They have a number of options for applying styles and formatting to the table.
   YAML tables can be added to a page like so: